SalesforceLabs/ActionPlans/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-## Installing the app using a Scratch Org
+## Installing the app using a Scratch Org or Developer Sandbox

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include:

-    - Enable Dev Hub in your Trailhead Playground
+    - Enable Dev Hub in your Trailhead Playground or Production org
     - Install Salesforce CLI
     - Install Visual Studio Code
-    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension
+    - Install the Visual Studio Code Salesforce extensions

 1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):